wenqiangwangsustech/CGFDM-FP16_SVE_SME/README.md

 ## Step 4.
 Setup Build and Run Environment:
-All the Makefile* files:
+In all the Makefile* files:
 ```
 CCHOME   := /your/compiler/direcory
 MPIHOME  := /your/mpi/direcory
 PROJHOME := /your/install/proj-8.1.0
 ```
-All the run* files:
+In all the run* files:
 ```
 export LD_LIBRARY_PATH=/your/install/proj-8.1.0/lib:${LD_LIBRARY_PATH}
 export LD_LIBRARY_PATH=/your/install/sqlite3/lib:${LD_LIBRARY_PATH}